sandkum5/intersight-scripts/README.md

 **Output**: This script should generate a contract_info.csv file.

+**Script Name**: `get_hcl_status.py` :
+Get's Device related details including NIC/Storage drivers and other details.

+`Note`:
+Use $top and $skip to return the output in batches if the server count exceeds 500 as the amount of data returned would be huge.
+Update the .env with the api_key_id to use this script.

+**Output**: This script should generate a hcl_status_info.csv file.

 ### How to use the provided scripts:
 1. Clone this repo: git clone https://github.com/sandkum5/intersight-scripts.git
 2. Change directory to intersight-scripts